51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 ## Pipelines

-- During construction, Pipelines must have the ability to add elements/Engines.
+- During construction, there MUST be the ability to add elements/Engines to Pipelines.
 These will run in sequence in the order they are added.
 - During construction, Pipelines may have the ability to add multiple elements/Engines that will run in parallel (where the language supports this - See [parallel processing](../advanced-features/parallel-processing.md) for a